nebilarega/remwaste/README.md

-# RemWaste - Skip Hire Selection Interface
+# REM Waste - Skip Hire Selection Interface

 A modern web application for selecting and managing skip hire services.
 Built with React, TypeScript, and Tailwind CSS.